SolrGames/solr-unity-client/README.md

 # solr-unity-client
 Hi there!
 This is a Unity Client for the Solr Scorekeeper Solana program.
+If you're looking to learn more about Solr check out our [landing page](https://solr.games)!

 The program is currently deployed on devnet only.
 The base client was generated using the [Garbles Client Generator](https://github.com/garbles-labs/Solana.Unity.Anchor).

 This SDK should be considered pre-release and will very likely change in the future.
 That said, you can use it now!
 Let us know what you think in any of these places: